 2019 kitchen design trends are well and truly making their presence known.
 And what I can assure you of is that these new styles are quite different to the kitchen looks of years gone by.

 They’re also a little more international in feel.
 Which makes sense considering the trends come straight from Milan.
 The design team at Metricon shared the trends with me at this week’s Style Masterclass, which I hosted, just months after they returned from the Euro Cucina FTK.

-While this stunning kitchen and bathroom expo showcased what’s landing in Europe in 2018, us Aussies will likely adopt a lot of these design movements in 2019.
+While this stunning kitchen and bathroom expo showcased what’s landing in Europe in 2018, us Aussies will likely adopt a lot of these design movements in 2019 and beyond.
 It’s kinda like fashion, really; we’re always a season behind.

 So let me give you the lowdown on the 2019 kitchen design trends you’re going to see more of, and how you can inject some new flavour into your own home.
 Oh, and if you want to come along to the next trend event at Metricon, or any of their other free seminars, click here.

 Kitchen Design Trends: What’s Coming Next

 It looks as though kitchens in 2019 are going to be stripped back a little.
 The idea is to completely declutter this zone so that the permanent materials in the space are the show-stoppers.

 Not only will countertops be clean, but splashbacks will be less impactful too.
 This is all about an appreciation of base materials, so crazy pendant lights are out, cabinetry handles are gone, and surprisingly – the thick countertops we’ve come to know and love are out as well.

 The good news is that there will be more stone in the kitchens of 2019.
 There will, however, be less reconstructed stone, and more highly compressed laminate – to give people the look for less.